 One of my all time favorite places for photographing birds is Bisset Park in Radford Virginia.
-There is a paved trail that leads you beside the New River and allows for amazing photo ops.
+There is a paved trail that leads you beside the New River and allows for amazing photo opportunities.
 The blue you see in the background of this photo is the sky reflected off of the river.
 As you can see, it was definitely a blue sky day.

 In February I was asked to review a book about a wild bird rehabber.
 I agreed, and I'm so glad I did.
 As a bird lover, this book really touched my heart.